Lawsuit: Officer played Russian roulette with girlfriends

-ST. LOUIS (AP) — A St. Louis police officer charged in the fatal shooting of a female colleague while playing a variation of Russian roulette had a history of forcing other girlfriends to also play the game, according to a wrongful death lawsuit filed by the dead officer’s mother.
+ST. LOUIS (AP) — A St. Louis police officer charged in the fatal shooting of a female colleague while playing a variation of Russian roulette had a history of forcing other women to also play the game, according to a wrongful death lawsuit filed by the dead officer’s mother.

 The lawsuit filed Wednesday by Katlyn Alix’s mother also contends Nathaniel Hendren had a “complicated psychiatric” history and that the city should have known about it before hiring him, according to the St. Louis Post-Dispatch.